xiangy3/FSMMovement/README.md

 # FSMMovement
-Use Final State Machine to controller the movement.
+Use Finite State Machine to controller the movement.